maxx89/sociamini/README.md

 * Install Composer .
 * Download and Copy sociamini in your www directory .
 * Perform the composer install (It will install all the dependencies).
+* Open command prompt and run the command php artesian:install .